-While it is not one of the best litters for a chinchilla, it is still used by many going through this process.
+While it is not as good as the other two litters for a chinchilla above, it is still used by many going through this process.

-My problem with aspen shavings is that they tend to carry an odor much more noticeable than the Critter Litter and other options I’ve mentioned.
+My problem with aspen shavings is that they tend to carry an odor much more noticeable than the Critter Litter and the other option I’ve mentioned.

-The first thing that’s important to mention when answer this question is that there is a significant difference between chinchilla litter and chinchilla bedding.
+The first thing that’s important to mention when answering this question is that there is a significant difference between chinchilla litter and chinchilla bedding.

-For the sake of this post, we are only breaking down the best chinchilla litter options for individuals who want all the urine in the cage contained in one area of the cage.
+For the sake of this post, we are only breaking down the best chinchilla litter options for those who want all the urine in the cage contained in one area of the cage.

 If you need to understand the differences better, you see my post about the best chinchilla bedding here.

-Individuals often like to try and use items such as newspaper, and even things like cat litter.
+Some owners try to save money by using items such as newspaper, and even things like cat litter.